llmsystem/llmsys_f25_hw5/README.md

     `torch.distributed` to init the process group

-2. In the `main` section, you can use `Process` from `torch.distributed` to define the process
+2. In the `main` section, you can use `Process` from `torch.multiprocessing` to define the process

 3. We define the number of processes as `world_size`